Publications

 Following the widespread assumption that a majority of ubiquitous marine microplastic particles originate from land-based sources, recent studies identify rivers as important pathways for microplastic particles (MPP) to the oceans.
 Yet a detailed understanding of the underlying processes and dominant sources is difficult to obtain with the existing accurate but extremely time-consuming methods available for the identification of MPP.

-Thus in the presented study, a novel approach applying short-wave infrared imaging spectroscopy for the quick and semi-automated identification of MPP is applied in combination with a multitemporal survey concept.
-Volume-reduced surface water samples were taken from transects at ten points along a major watercourse running through the South of Berlin, Germany, on six dates.
-After laboratory treatment, the samples were filtered onto glass fiber filters, scanned with an imaging spectrometer and analyzed by image processing.
+Thus, in the presented study, a novel approach applying short-wave infrared imaging spectroscopy for the quick and semi-automated identification of MPP is applied in combination with a multitemporal survey concept.
+Volume-reduced surface water samples were taken from transects at ten points along a major watercourse running through the south of Berlin, Germany, on six dates.
+After laboratory treatment, the samples were filtered onto glass fiber filters, scanned with an imaging spectrometer and analysed by image processing.

-The presented method allows to count MPP, classify the plastic types and determine particle sizes.
-At the present stage of development particles larger than 450 μm in diameter can be identified and a visual validation showed that the results are reliable after a subsequent visual final check of certain typical error types.
+The presented method allows counting MPP, classifying the plastic types and determining particle sizes.
+At the present stage of development, particles larger than 450 μm in diameter can be identified and a visual validation showed that the results are reliable after a subsequent visual final check of certain typical error types.
 Therefore, the method has the potential to accelerate microplastic identification by complementing FTIR and Raman microspectroscopy.
-Technical advancements (e.g. new lens) will allow lower detection limits and a higher grade of automatization in the near future.
+Technical advancements (e.g., new lens) will allow lower detection limits and a higher grade of automatisation in the near future.

 Latest Posts